pingcap/docs/tikv-configuration-file.md

 ### `min-thread-count`

-+ The minimal working thread count of the unified read pool.
++ The minimal working thread count of the unified read pool
 + Default value: `1`

 ### `max-thread-count`

-+ The maximum working thread count of the unified read pool.
++ The maximum working thread count of the unified read pool
 + Default value: `MAX(4, CPU * 0.8)`

 ### `stack-size`

-+ The stack size of the threads in the unified thread pool.
++ The stack size of the threads in the unified thread pool
 + Default value: `"10MB"`
 + Unit: KB|MB|GB
 + Minimum value: `"2MB"`